GasHisSDB: A New Gastric Histopathology Image Dataset for Computer Aided Diagnosis of Gastric Cancer: Introduction

-Nowadays, with the rapid development of computer vision technology, especially the emergence of medical image classification, these technologies can objectively examine every electron microscope photo of gastric cancer pathological section, and process a large number of data quickly and efficiently.
-Thus, it brings an opportunity to solve the above problems in the diagnosis of gastric cancer ~\cite{Forsyth-2011-cvama,tsekrekos-2019-htrgi,jin-2020-aiigc}.
+With the rapid development of computer vision technology, especially the emergence of medical image classification, it is possible to examine every electron microscopic photo quickly and efficiently~\cite{wang-2021-miras,tsekrekos-2019-htrgi}.
+Thus, it brings an opportunity to solve the problems related to the diagnosis of gastric cancer~\cite{jin-2020-aiigc,mirniaharikandehei-2021-aarpa}.
 Especially, image classification plays an important role in computer-aided diagnosis.
-In the field of distinguishing benign or malignant tumors, distinguishing the differentiation stage of tumors and distinguishing the subtype of cancer, the results of image classification methods can be used as an important reference for clinicians to make diagnosis.
-Furthermore, with the development of medical image classification technology, the main purpose of this technology is not only to achieve high accuracy, but also to have high anti-interference ability ~\cite{Miranda-2016-asomi,affonso-2017-dlfbi}.
-Although the mainstream trend is to scan the whole-slide images for analysis, the actual work often encounter the actual situation of computer performance shortage, where the whole-slide images are usually cropped into many subsize images for analysis.
-To this end, we need a Subsize Image Database to test the anti-interference ability of various medical image classification technologies ~\cite{kotadiya-2019-romic}.
+In the field of distinguishing benign or malignant tumors, distinguishing the differentiation stage of tumors and distinguishing the subtype of cancer~\cite{le-2021-jcaol}, the results of image classification methods can be used as an important reference for clinicians in diagnostic practice.
+Furthermore, with the development of medical image classification technology, the main purpose of this technology is to achieve high accuracy and have the high anti-interference ability ~\cite{Miranda-2016-asomi,affonso-2017-dlfbi}.
+Although the mainstream trend is to scan the whole-slide images for analysis, the actual work often encounters the actual situation of computer performance shortage, where the whole-slide images are usually cropped into many sub-size images for analysis.
+To this end, we need a Sub-size Image Database to test the anti-interference ability of various medical image classification techniques ~\cite{kotadiya-2019-romic}.

-In this paper, we introduce a novel public available \emph{Gastric Histopathology Subsize Image Database} (GasHisSDB), which consists of 245196 subsize pathological images of gastric cancer and contains three subsize levels.
-Each level of the database includes two categories (normal tissue region images and abnormal tissue images).
-Furthermore, each image in this database calculates five different features, characterizing the color, the intensity and the texture.
-Finally, we give the evaluation results of classification schemes based on features and images, use machine learning method and new deep learning method, and evaluate the discrimination ability of each classifier.
+This paper introduces a noble publicly available Gastric Histopathology Sub-size Image Database (GasHisSDB) , consisting of 245196 sub-size pathological images of gastric cancer and contains three sub-size labels.
+Furthermore, each image in this database calculates three different features.
+Moreover, the evaluation results of different classification schemes based on features and images, using machine learning and deep learning methods, are presented to show each classifier’s discrimination ability.
+GasHisSDB is available at the URL:https://gitee.com/neuhwm/GasHisSDB.git